yvelikova/axway-open-docs/content/en/docs/central/connect-api-manager/deploy-your-agents.md

 ---
-title: Deploy your agents
+title: Deploy your agents - advanced functionality
-linkTitle: Deploy your agents
+linkTitle: Deploy your agents - advanced functionality
 draft: false
 weight: 30
 description: Learn how to deploy your Discovery Agent and Traceability Agent so